The Gaussian Wave Packet Transform via Quadrature Rules: Numerical Results

 \subsection{Example 2}

 For $\e\in\big\{0.1,0.05\big\}$ we consider the wave packet

 on $\Lambda_x=[-8,8]$.
-For small values of $\e$, the presence of the complex phase factor yields that the real and imaginary part of the wave packet is oscillatory, see Figure~\ref{fig:real_imag_psi}.
+For small values of $\e$, the presence of the complex phase factor yields that the real and imaginary part of the wave packet is oscillatory, see Figure~\ref{fig:figure4}.
 For all computations we used $M=128$ points in the position space, corresponding to a uniform spacing of $\Delta q=1/8$.
-Moreover, we used two values for the width of the basis functions ($\gamma=16$ and $\gamma=32$).
-The errors for the reconstruction of the wave packets can be found in Figure~\ref{fig:error_ex2}.
+Moreover, we used two values for the width of the basis functions ($\gamma=16i$ and $\gamma=32i$).
+For $\e=0.1$ we find in Figure~\ref{fig:figure5} a plot of four basis functions (grey), the summation curve $S(x)=\sum_k|g_0(x-q_k)|^2$ (blue) and the function $x\mapsto \sum_k|g_0(x-q_k)|$ (black).
+The resulting quotient $\sum_k|g_0(x-q_k)|/S(x)$, which was estimated by the constant $C_{\Gamma_q}$ in \eqref{eq:CGamma_final}, is shown in the panels below (dashed lines).
+In agreement with our theoretical result, we obtain a more accurate but not sharp upper bound for the larger value of $\gamma$ (right panel).
+The smaller value gives a better approximation to $1/\Delta q=8$ (the oscillations in the upper left panel have smaller amplitude).
+The errors for the reconstruction of the wave packets can be found in Figure~\ref{fig:figure6}.
 As in the first example, we observe that the reconstructions based on GH give an initial exponential decay (green lines).
 In addition, all plots underline the superiority of the reconstructions based on GH for wave packets with high oscillations, independently of the width of the basis functions.
 The experiment clearly shows that with our new reconstruction formula, the number $N$ of grid points can be reduced significantly.